Copyright © 2019 Steffen Tuck All rights reserved

-By taking tight slices between the obvious, this isolation from the 'noise' finds a calm and control.
-The dissection locates the forgotten or previously 'unseen' and shows them as the new 'hero' away from the confusion.
-I call this 'left-of'-field' viewing, the shift beyond the obvious or typical, and it works at finding a new perspective or a subtle change in vantage point.
-The result of this shift locates what I call the ‘other.’
+This 'left-of'-field' viewing, the shift beyond the obvious, works at finding a new perspective or a subtle change in vantage point.
+This shift locates what I call the ‘other.’